-Do you ever feel at the end of your teaching year, that your entire life is in complete and utter chaos?
-Are you a new teacher who is wondering “how on earth do I stay organised amongst all of the small jobs I need to stay on top of?”
+Do you ever feel at the end of your teaching year that your entire life is in complete and utter chaos?
+Are you a new teacher who is wondering “how on earth do I stay organized amongst all of the small jobs I need to stay on top of?”

-All of those little things that you had put off or put aside can accumulate and grow into big out of control tasks that you have no hope of completing.
+All of those little things that you had put off or put aside can accumulate and snowball into huge tasks that you have no hope of completing.

-It is easy to fall into a trap of disorganisation, but getting out of it is much harder.
-Starting your teaching year organised can make you feel that you are in control when unexpected occurrences pop up during the year.
+It is easy to fall into a trap of disorganization, but getting out of it is much harder.
+Starting your teaching year organized can make you feel that you are in control when unexpected occurrences pop up during the year.

-Feeling disorganised is not only detrimental to your work productivity, but it can also affect your emotional well being, which in turn affects the way you work with children.
-Taking steps to begin your year with a plan to become more organised, will benefit you in multiple ways.
+Feeling disorganized is not only detrimental to your work productivity, but it can also affect your emotional well-being, which in turn affects the way you work with children.
+Taking steps to begin your year with a plan to become more organized will benefit you in multiple ways.

-- J. Glenn Ebersole shares the many ways being organised can improve both your personal and professional lives:
+- J. Glenn Ebersole shares the many ways being organized can improve both your personal and professional lives:

 - you are able to be more focused on what you want to achieve